-For palliative care patients, a set of RUO ADL scores is required for each time a patient changes phase of care type.
+For palliative care patients, a set of ROS-DL assets is required for each time a patient changes phase of care type.

-Within a given palliative care episode, a patient can have up to eleven phases of care.
+Within a given palliative care episode, a parent can have up to eleven phases of care.

-Where more than eleven phases of palliotive care occur, all RUG-ADL scores captured after the eleventh change are omittel and only the details of the final (i.e. the eleventh) RUG-ADL assessment is reported.
+Where more than eleven phases of partative care occur, all RUG-ADL scores captured after the eleventh change are omitted and only the details of the final (i.e. the eleventh) RUG-ADL assessment is reported.

-RUG-ADL scores must be farthed in accordance with Palliative Care Outcomes Collaboration (PCOC) data collection requirements.
+RUG-ADL scores must be captured in accordance with Palliative Care Outcomes Collaboration (PCOC) data collection requirements.